Types Of Turquoise

 Sierra Nevada Turquoise

-It comes from a new claim in the Sierra Nevada Mountains near Tonopah, Nevada close to Roystone and Candelaria mines.
+Sierra Nevada Turquoise is one of our newest stones.
+It comes from a new claim in the Sierra Nevada Mountains near Tonopah, Nevada, close to the Royston and Candelaria mines.

 Read More

-This is visually exquisite stone with colors ranging from a clear light blue to a deep, vibrant green.
+This is a visually exquisite stone with colors ranging from a clear light blue to a deep, vibrant green.
+The matrix includes brown, gold, and black.
+The variety of possible color and matrix mixes is stunning.

 Sleeping Beauty Turquoise

 Sleeping Beauty turquoise can be found in the southwestern part of the United States in Arizona.
-The highly sought after stone has made a tremendous impact on the history of turquoise over the years.
+The highly sought-after stone has made a tremendous impact on the history of turquoise over the years.

 Read More